 The fee applicable on such appeal includes the full amount of tax, interest, fine, and/or penalty, as admitted by the appellant, from the original order, along with 20% of the total amount of tax in dispute.

 The Appellate Tribunal can confirm, modify or annul the order or decision or refer the case back to the First Appellate Authority or the Revisional Authority.
 The GSTAT can also refer the case back to the original adjudicating authority, with directions for a fresh decision after considering any additional evidence which comes to light

-In case of difference of opinion, decision will be taken on basis of majority.
-However, if the members are equally divided while taking a decision, the can refer the case to the National President or the State President, who can further refer the case to other benches.
+In case of a difference of opinion, decision will be taken on basis of the majority.
+However, if the members are equally divided while taking a decision, they can refer the case to the National President or the State President, who can further refer the case to other benches.
 And the final decision will be taken on the basis of the cumulative majority of the original and the referred bench.

 P.S: the Appellate Tribunal is required to pass the decision within 1 year from the date of filing the appeal.
 However, if the order is stayed by an order of a Court or Tribunal, the period of such stay shall be excluded from the 1 year period.